David Phelps (baseball): Second stint with the Blue Jays

 On February 11, 2021, Phelps officially signed a one-year, $1.75 million contract with the Toronto Blue Jays.
 On May 15, Phelps was placed on the 60-day injured list with a right lat strain.
 On May 25, it was announced that Phelps would miss the remainder of the season after undergoing surgery to repair a “significant” strain in his right lat.
 In 11 appearances for Toronto in 2021, Phelps recorded a minuscule 0.87 ERA with 15 strikeouts.
 On November 29, Phelps signed a minor league contract with the Blue Jays and was invited to spring training.
 On April 1, 2022, Phelps had his contract selected to the major league roster.

 On January 18, 2023, he announced his retirement from Major League Baseball.

 Pitching style

-Phelps throws four pitches.
-He has a four-seam fastball (90–92), two-seam fastball (89–92), cutter (86–88) and a changeup (82–85).
-The two-seamer is his primary pitch to left-handed hitters, and his four-seamer is his primary pitch to right-handers.
-He uses his changeup exclusively against lefties.
-He likes to use his cutter in 2-strike counts against righties.
+Phelps threw four pitches, a four-seam fastball (90–92), two-seam fastball (89–92), cutter (86–88) and a changeup (82–85).
+The two-seamer was his primary pitch to left-handed hitters, and his four-seamer was his primary pitch to right-handers.
+He utilized his changeup exclusively against lefties.
+He liked to use his cutter in 2-strike counts against righties.

 Personal life

 Phelps is a devout Catholic and frequently attended Mass at St. Patrick's Cathedral in Midtown Manhattan when he was a member of the Yankees.

-Phelps met his wife, Maria, at Notre Dame when they had to work together on an assignment.
-They had their first child, a daughter, in 2012, a second daughter in 2013 and his third daughter in 2015.
+Phelps met his wife, Maria, at Notre Dame when they worked together on an assignment.
+They had their first child, a daughter, Adeline, in 2012, a second daughter in 2013, Eloise and his third daughter in 2015, Genevieve, then a son, Jackson.